living trust living trust

 How does a living trust differ from a will?

 Unlike a will, a living trust avoids probate, saving time and legal fees.
 It takes effect immediately upon signing and funding, offering privacy since it doesn’t become a public record.
-A will only goes into effect after death and must go through probate.
+A will only go into effect after death and must go through probate.

 What are the primary benefits of a living trust?